 Serving Ideas:

 The beauty about this dish is that you don’t need to serve anything with it!
-Although I personally think you can’t beat a crisp salad with a hot creamy pasta dish.
-If you want to serve it as a side dish, alongside some roast chicken and steamed vegetables would make a delicious meal!
+I personally think you can’t beat a salad with a hot creamy pasta dish.
+Try this cabbage slaw without mayo, German cucumber salad, or pear salad.

 Make Ahead: